 2. Relentless Discovery

 Giving the attendee the choice to explore is hugely important.
-Millennials especially except their journey to be genuine.
+Millennials especially expect their journey to be genuine.
 They can sniff a marketing and sales play from a mile away.

 Building honest and natural brand experiences into an event are essential.